What is a data scientist? A key data analytics role and a lucrative career

 Data scientist skills

-According to William Chen, Data Scientist at Quora, the top five skills for data scientists include a mix of hard and soft skills:
+According to William Chen, Data Science Manager at Quora, the top five skills for data scientists include a mix of hard and soft skills:

 - Programming: Chen cites this as the “most fundamental of a data scientist’s skill set,” noting it adds value to data science skills.
 Programming improves your statistics skills, helps you “analyze large datasets” and gives you the ability to create your own tools.